 Feminists United on Campus and Six College Students v.
 Mary Washington University

-In May 2015, University of Marty Washington student group Feminists United, along with the Feminist Majority Foundation and individual students, filed a Title IX sex discrimination complaint against the Virginia university with the U.S. Department of Education.
+In May 2015, University of Mary Washington student group Feminists United, along with the Feminist Majority Foundation and individual students, filed a Title IX sex discrimination complaint against the Virginia university with the U.S. Department of Education.
 The complaint, filed just weeks after the murder of Grace Mann, a leader of Feminists United, alleges that the university failed to protect the group’s members against sex-based stalking, cyber stalking and cyber assault through the anonymous social media application Yik Yak.
 Katz, Marshall & Banks represents the complainants in demanding that the university take meaningful action to protect students against sex-based harassment and assault.

 Lt.
 Col. Jason Amerine v.
 U.S. Department of the Army